Approval of grant applications forms and guidelines

 Funding bodies such as the Royal Society, the British Academy, the Leverhulme Trust, the EU and the Research Councils now utilise electronic grant submission procedures.
 These operate through their own web portals (eGap2, Je-S etc.) and many no longer accept paper-based applications.

 Staff intending to make electronic applications for external funding are strongly advised to first register, and then familiarise themselves with the appropriate on-line submission software well in advance of submitting any grant application.
 You should also ensure that you are familiar with any special requirements concerning the on-line application process.
 On-line help is usually available and the help desks provided by the funding bodies are usually very helpful.
-Staff in the University Research Support Office will provide assistance wherever possible, but please alert us to any specific training requirements you may have.
+Staff in the University Graduate School will provide assistance wherever possible, but please alert us to any specific training requirements you may have.

 The same LJMU internal procedures apply for ALL grant applications (whether submitted electronically or on paper) in terms of (a) the preparation and validation of project costings, and (b) seeking approval for the project.
 However, funding bodies usually require an additional step for all applications submitted electronically (see below for details).
 This is needed because of the absence of an actual signature on the application form.